 Keep an eye on your belongings

 While traveling, always keep an eye on your belongings and do not flaunt valuables.
-There are no cases of violent robberies in the Philippines, but there may be minor thefts.
+There are no violent robberies in the Philippines, but there may be minor thefts.
 Be careful!

 You should pay for purchases and services only in national currency.
 You can exchange money at one of the many exchange offices.
 The highest commission is in exchange offices on the territory of hotels.